 Nourishment and aeration are important mulch components because they speed up decomposition as you incorporate the mulch into the soil.
 However, don’t be misled into believing that compost and mulch are interchangeable; they are not.

-Mulch is any product that is used to cover the soil, either for a specific function or simply to improve the appearance of the area.
+Mulch is any product used to cover the soil, either for a specific function or simply to improve the area’s appearance.
 Mulch helps a garden retain moisture, regulate temperature, and keep weeds at bay.
-It can also disintegrate and contribute critical nutrients to the soil, depending on the material.
+Depending on the material, it can also disintegrate and contribute critical nutrients to the soil.

-Mulch can be formed from a variety of natural resources including wood, straw, trimmings, compost, and even paper.
-This sort of mulch, known as organic mulch, can improve soil quality while also looking fantastic in your garden.
+Mulch can be formed from various natural resources, including wood, straw, trimmings, compost, and paper.
+This sort of mulch, known as organic mulch, can improve soil quality and look fantastic in your garden.
 Ensure that your organic mulch does not include seeds that may sprout and detract from your efforts.

 Mulches constructed of synthetic materials, such as rubber pellets or plastic weed sheets, are examples of inorganic mulch.
-This sort of mulch is more expensive to install, but it lasts a long time and looks fantastic.
+This mulch is more expensive to install, but it lasts a long time and looks fantastic.
 It doesn’t degrade over time, either.
-Depending on why you’re placing mulch, this can be a pro or a con.
+This can be a pro or a con, depending on why you’re placing mulch.

 When should I mulch?